Faculty - Graphic Design (Web/Interactive) - 14AS-SOA-VA01

 Job Code: 14AS-SOA-VA01

-Date Closed: Review of applications will begin November 1, 2014, and will continue until the position is filled.
+Review of applications: Begins January 16, 2015 and will continue until the position is filled.

 Please submit a cover letter, curriculum vitae, copy of graduate transcripts, and names with email address and phone numbers of three references via email to Facultyjobs@twu.edu (e-mail Header or Subject line must include job title and job code number).